What is a Drip Marketing Campaign? Complete Guide to Email Drip Campaigns

 By definition, a drip marketing campaign involves a series of automated messages sent out to customers at specific times, according to the recipient’s actions/characteristics.
 It essentially helps reach out to your customers with targeted content, grab their attention, and possibly influence their thought process to make decisions related to your products/services.

 The name “drip campaign” draws on the concept of nurturing and taking care of produce.
 In the case of business, it takes care of leads or prospects in a systematic and effective way by sending them relevant info, gradually establishing a strong relationship with them, and ultimately driving them towards making a purchase.
+Drip campaigns are popular in almost all industries dealing with digital sales, like SaaS, real-estate, e-commerce, etc.

 Think about fine Tennessee Whiskey being charcoal mellowed in oak barrels where “drips” are created for the natural flavors of the wood and the charcoal to seep in gradually.
 The end result is the finest smoothest American whiskey – Jack Daniel.